flucoma/flucoma-docs/doc/BufAmpSlice.rst

 :discussion:
    FluidBufAmpSlice is based on two envelope followers on a high-passed version of the signal: one slow that gives the trend, and one fast.
 Each has features that will interact.
 The example code below is unfolding the various possibilities in order of complexity.

-   The process will return a buffer which contains indices (in sample) of estimated starting points of different slices.
+   The process will return a buffer which contains indices (in samples) of estimated starting points of different slices.

 :output: Nothing, as the destination buffer is declared in the function call.